Transportation officials came up short for a controversial welcome center near Ashland and tapped the city of Medford for a $1.5 million loan.

 The new center, which will include a rest stop with bathrooms and extensive landscaping, will be built at milepost 12.5, just south of Crowson Road and before northbound motorists reach exit 14, the south Ashland interchange.

 Since the new welcome center was proposed almost 18 years ago, it has been opposed by neighbors in the area.

 Anderson said ODOT had most of the money needed for the $12 million project, but Travel Oregon was finding it difficult to come up with its $3 million share specifically for the welcome center building.
 Travel Oregon is a semi-independent state agency funded by a 1 percent transient lodging tax.

-ODOT discovered it could legally spend only up to 50 percent of gas tax money on the welcome center building, he said.
+ODOT discovered it could legally spend gas tax money for only up to 50 percent of the welcome center building, he said.

 ODOT came up with the idea of borrowing the remaining $1.5 million from the city of Medford, which will be repaid over a three-year period.

 "Frankly, the jurisdiction that has the most money to do that is Medford," Anderson said.
 He said Ashland wasn't approached with the idea because its budget isn't as big as Medford's.
 Jackson County was approached but state law prevents counties from doing those kinds of exchanges, ODOT discovered.